squaresurf/squaresurf_influxdb/README.md

 #### default.squaresurf\_influxdb.client\_retries = 10

 This is how many times we should try to connect to InfluxDB before giving up.
+Set this to nil or '-1' to retry indefinitely.

 #### default.squaresurf\_influxdb.client\_hosts = ['localhost']